GrewalCreator/FitnessFusion/README.md

 - Trainer
 - Admin-Staff

+## How to Run
+- add a confg.ini file containing the password to your database.
+A template can be found in the repo as 'exampleConfig.ini'

 What Can Clients Do?:
 - Register and Login to their accounts, manage their personal profile
 - Establish personal fitness goals [Goals Such as Weight and Goal Date] and other health metrics [Daily Calorie intake, steps, etc]